 You’re Worth It

 No matter what reasons help you keep a commitment to detox, the most important reason is that you’re worth it.
-You deserve to feel better, to be clean and sober and to enjoy a fulfilling life free of addiction.
+You deserve to feel better, be clean and sober, and to enjoy a fulfilling life free of addiction.

 To accept the challenge and make the commitment to detox shows you value yourself.
 Having a healthy sense of self-worth, and keeping commitments to yourself, also helps your relationships.
 You’ll show yourself to be a person of your word that others can respect and admire.